bogdanfinn/tls-client/Readme.md

 If you are not using go and do not want to implement the shared library but want to use the functionality check out this repository https://github.com/bogdanfinn/tls-client-api

 ### Frequently Asked Questions / Errors
+* **I receive PROTOCOL_ERROR on POST Request**

+This is a very generic error and can have many root causes.
+Most likely users of this client are setting the `content-length` header manually with a (wrong) fixed value.

 * **This client fails when I test on www.google.com**

-Please check this issue for explanation: https://github.com/bogdanfinn/tls-client/issues/6
+Please check this issue for explanation: https://github.com/bogdanfinn/tls-client/issues/6.
+Should be fixed since 0.8.3

 * **I'm receiving `tls: error decoding message` when using this TLS Client.**